 How to Study for the Bar Exam

-Create and Maintain a Study Schedule – In order to reduce anxiety and ease the stress that comes with bar exam test prep, it is imperative that you design a study schedule.
-Determine how much time you have until the test date, and work backwards from there.
+Create and Maintain a Study Schedule.
+Building a study schedule is going to be mission critical to passing the bar exam.
+There is simply too much hard content to learn (or really, re-learn) before exam day.
+So determine how much time you have until the test date, and work backwards from there.
 Your schedule should include the time you intend to spend studying, the locations you will study (switch it up to break up the monotony sometimes), the specific subject you want to concentrate on, the assignments you want to complete (including practice tests), and self-care.
 Set goals and keep a calendar.
 Many bar review courses will help you in this study planning.

 Almost every aspiring attorney will need to take a bar review course in order to pass the bar exam.
 The bar is difficult enough, do not make things tougher by going in unprepared.